Freedom in the World

 D. Freedom of Expression and Belief: 15 / 16

 Freedom of expression is guaranteed and respected.
 While the state controls a local press agency and the only radio and television stations, no law forbids independent broadcasting.
 Opposition parties receive free airtime, and newsletters and pamphlets criticizing the government circulate freely.
 Residents also have access to foreign broadcasts.
 Internet access is not restricted, though a lack of infrastructure limits penetration.

 Freedom of religion is respected within this predominantly Roman Catholic country.
 The government does not restrict academic freedom.
 However, although the government has identified education as a top priority, limited funds and poor training undermine the quality of teaching.

 E. Associational and Organizational Rights: 10 / 12

-Freedoms of assembly and association are respected, and citizens have the constitutional right to demonstrate with two days’ advance notice to the government.
-The tainted rice case caused public demonstrations, which led to the government’s July decision to recall the rice.
+Freedoms of assembly and association are respected, and citizens have the constitutional right to demonstrate with two days’ notice to officials.
+NGOs are free to operate, but the effectiveness of domestic organizations is limited by lack of funding.